 There are a few catches to enrolling in a Part D plan during this period.
-While you can sign up for a Part D plan, you can only do so if you are dropping yo and enrolling in Original Medicare.
+While you can sign up for a Part D plan, you can only do so if you are dropping your Medicare Advantage plan and enrolling in Original Medicare.
 If you already have a Part D plan, you cannot switch plans because you are dissatisfied with your plan.
 To do this, you will have to wait until AEP, which starts October 15 each year.
 You can, however, drop your Part D plan if you no longer want to participate in the program.

-The changes to the Medicare Advantage Open Enrollment Period do not affect Medicare Supplement plans.
-Beneficiaries can still switch, enroll, or drop Medicare Supplement plans at any time.
+The changes to the Medicare Advantage Open Enrollment Period do not affect Medicare supplement plans.
+Beneficiaries can still switch, enroll, or drop Medicare supplement plans at any time.

 Many Medicare beneficiaries find that the combination of Original Medicare, a Medicare supplement plan, and a Part D plan is the perfect combination for their needs.
 Depending on the Medicare supplement plan you choose, often times, you can receive medical services without paying a dime out-of-pocket.